 Column 1 shall contain the impulse response of the model's direct Downstream channel.

 Column ‘aggressors + 2’ shall contain the cumulative impulse response of all upstream models and channels.
-Model shall not change the output of column ‘aggressors + 2’ (aggressors is the number of aggressors in the impulse_matrix).
+The model shall not change the output of column ‘aggressors + 2’ (aggressors is the number of aggressors in the impulse_matrix).
+For a terminal Tx or Retimer Tx, the upstream impulse response is a unit impulse response.

 If “Upstream”:

 Column 1 of the impulse_matrix shall contain the cumulative impulse response of all preceding models and channels.
+For a terminal Tx or Retimer Tx, the upstream impulse response is a unit impulse response.

-Other Notes: If Tx_Impulse_Input is not present its value shall be “Downstream”.
+Other Notes: If Tx_Impulse_Input is not present the default shall be “Downstream”.

 Example: